k0nserv/hugotunius.se/_posts/2021-01-03-an-analysis-of-privacy-on-the-app-store.md

 + Apps that collect data this is linked to the user and how many such data types they collect.<sup>*</sup>
 + Apps that collect no data.
-+ Third Party tracking, i.e. tracking users across apps and websites owned by other companies and the how many(max 32) such data types they collect.
++ Third Party tracking, i.e. tracking users across apps and websites owned by other companies and how many(max 32) such data types they collect.

 \* Data that is linked to the user for the purpose of supporting app functionality, that is the `APP_FUNCTIONALITY` purpose, is legitimate and will be exclude from the following analysis.
 This leaves 160 data types spread across 5 purposes.